encoredev/encore/docs/how-to/entgo-orm.md

 be used with Encore by integrating their logic with a system's database.
 Encore is not restrictive, it uses plain SQL migration files for its migrations.

-> If your ORM of choice can connect to any database using a
-> [standard SQL driver](https://github.com/lib/pq), then it can be used with encore
+- If your ORM of choice can connect to any database using a [standard SQL driver](https://github.com/lib/pq), then it can be used with Encore using `sqldb.Named()`.
-> using `sqldb.Named()`
->
-> If your migration framework can generate SQL migration files without any modifications.
+- If your migration framework can generate SQL migration files without any modifications, then it can be used with Encore.

-Let's take a look at how you may integrate ent with encore.
+Let's take a look at how you can integrate ent with Encore.

 ## Add ent schemas to a service
 [Install ent](https://entgo.io/docs/tutorial-setup#installation), then initialize your first